 Philadelphia Chinese Lantern Festival in Franklin Square

-In addition to admiring the radiant displays, folks of all ages are invited to explore the park and all else that Franklin Square has to offer, such as the popular carousel and mini golf course.
-Craftsmen will set up in booths at different sections throughout the square and sell items that celebrate Chinese culture.
+Craftsmen set up in booths at different sections throughout the square and sell items that celebrate Chinese culture.

-Dining options will be in abundance, too, that celebrate classic Asian cooking and American fare.
-Returning this year is the Dragon Beer Garden, an al fresco drinking-and-dining space surrounded by huge lanterns.
-Unlike last year, though, the beer garden will be open nightly with craft beer, cocktails and fare for the whole family.
+Thirsty guests can enjoy the Dragon Beer Garden, an alfresco drinking-and-dining space surrounded by huge lanterns.
+The beer garden opens nightly during the festival with craft beer, cocktails and fare for the whole family.